 Every recipient of the MS in Physics is expected to acquire:

-Three tracks are available to MS students: the Thesis Option, the Qualifying Examination Option, and the Project Option.
+Three tracks are available to MS students: the Thesis Option, the Comprehensive Examination Option, and the Project Option.
 A minimum of 30 credit hours of formal graduate course work and thesis research is required for the degree.
 Students must maintain an overall GPA minimum of 3.0 (equivalent to a grade of "B") or higher for all courses leading to the degree.

 The thesis option emphasizes research experience.
 At least 18 credit hours of the student's complete program is to be devoted to formal graduate course work.
 The student should also complete up to 12 credit hours of informal credits, such as independent study, supervised teaching, or directed research (PHY 598, PHY 599, and PHY 600), to aid in the production of a final publication-ready thesis.
 Before receiving their degree, the student must pass a public oral defense of their thesis.